 As an Internet portal company, we participate in an industry characterized by rapidly changing technology and new products and services.
 To remain competitive, we must continue to develop and expand our content and service offerings.
 We must also continue to enhance and improve the user interface, functionality and features of our websites and mobile apps.
 These efforts may require us to develop internally, or to license, increasingly complex technologies.
 In addition, many of our competitors are continually introducing new Internet-related products, services and technologies, which will require us to update or modify our own technology to keep pace.
 Developing and integrating new products, services and technologies into our existing businesses could be expensive and time-consuming.
 Furthermore, such new features, functions and services may not achieve market acceptance or serve to enhance our brand loyalty.
-We may not succeed in incorporating new Internet technologies, or, in order to do so, we may incur substantial expenses.
-If we fail to develop and introduce or acquire new features, functions, services or technologies effectively and on a timely basis, we may not continue to attract new users and may be unable to retain our existing users, which could affect our marketability as a popular advertising and listing media.
+We may not succeed in incorporating new Internet technologies effectively and on a timely basis, we may not continue to attract new users and may be unable to retain our existing users, which could affect our marketability as a popular advertising and listing media.
 If we are not successful in incorporating new Internet technologies, our future profitability and revenue growth could be materially and adversely affected.